Prizes & Scholarships

 The Sonkin Family Prize for Value Investing recognizes outstanding achievement in value investing coursework and promise in the investing profession.

-The award, endowed by Paul Sonkin ’95 and his wife, Stacey, is given annually to a full-time MBA student enrolled in the Seminar in Value Investing.
+The award, endowed by Paul Sonkin ’95 and his wife, Stacey, is given annually to a full-time MBA student or group of students enrolled in the Value Investing/Value Investing with Legends.
 The recipient is chosen by the Sonkin Prize Committee, which is chaired by Bruce Greenwald.

 Heilbrunn Fellowship and Scholarship Programs